Household Composting FAQs

 -

-Transport waste long distances
+transport waste long distances

 -

-Prioritise disposal or energy generation
+prioritise disposal or energy generation

 -

-Return little biological value to soil
+return little biological value to soil

 -

-Keeps food waste local
+keeps food waste local

 -

-Uses biological processes
+uses biological composting processes

 -

-Returns nutrients to Bristol soil
+returns nutrients to Bristol soils

 -

-Supports local food growing
+supports local food growing and learning

-It’s composting as regeneration, not waste removal.
+It’s composting as soil building, not waste removal.

 Is this suitable for flats or small homes?

-Yes.
 Many members:

 -

-Live in flats
+live in flats

 -

-Have no garden
+have no garden

 -

-Don’t want outdoor bins
+don’t want outdoor bins

-No outdoor bin required.
+No outdoor space is required.

 What if I don’t need compost myself?

-That’s fine.
 Compost can be:

-Your membership still supports local soil regeneration.
+Your membership still supports soil regeneration across the city.

 Can I change or cancel my membership?

-Yes.
 You can:

 -

-Change plans
+change plans

 -

-Upgrade or downgrade
+upgrade or downgrade

 -

-Cancel at any time
+cancel at any time

 Annual memberships offer better value but are optional.